SinghAman21/code-in-the-dark/bento-grid/README.md

 # bento-grid

-Your challenge is to build out the water reflection of this bento grid and get it looking as close to the design as possible.
+- Your challenge is to build out the mirror reflection refer output.png of this bento grid and get it looking as close to the design as possible.
+- You can use lorem here